Justin-Randall/tdd-cmake-template/README.md

 and definitely dial `TEST_COVERAGE_THRESHOLD` down.

-If the local development environment includes lcov or OpenCppCoverage, that threshold will be checked and if coverage is below it, the build will fail.
+If the local development environment includes [lcov](https://github.com/linux-test-project/lcov) or [OpenCppCoverage](https://github.com/OpenCppCoverage/OpenCppCoverage), that threshold will be checked and if coverage is below it, the build will fail.
 Always run the "coverage" target in the IDE before committing to source control.

 ## GoogleTest and Coverage

-CMake will detect the platform and whether or not gcovr/lcov/genhtml are present.
-For Windows, it will check for OpenCppCoverage.exe.
+CMake will detect the platform and whether or not [gcovr](https://github.com/gcovr/gcovr)/[lcov](https://github.com/linux-test-project/lcov)/genhtml are present.
+For Windows, it will check for [OpenCppCoverage.exe](https://github.com/OpenCppCoverage/OpenCppCoverage).
 Since this is hosted on GitHub, there is also a workflow that will install necessary coverage tools and generate coverage reports.
 It DOES use [CodeCov.io](https://codecov.io).
 For single dev accounts, it is free to use.
 Some of the ShieldIO workflows that I used to leverage stopped working sometime in the last couple of months.

+The build system assumes coverage tools are administratively installed.
+Since the tools are also available on GitHub, this may change in the future to download, build and use the locally built-versions.

 ## Custom time complexity testing